scarletnexa/developer-toolkit/README.md

 `fTime(date: Date, seconds?: boolean): string` - Format a time to the format: Hours:Minutes[:Seconds].

-`dateAmmount(date: Date): string` - Calculate the time difference between a given date and today and return a user-friendly string
+`dateAmount(date: Date): string` - Calculate the time difference between a given date and today and return a user-friendly string

 ### Numbers